ReBy298/FlightSearch/README.md

 ## Docker

 - [Docker Install](https://www.docker.com/products/docker-desktop/)
-## or

 ## Podman

 - [Podman Install](https://podman.io/docs/installation)

-on your computer.
+one of this two tools on your computer.
 You also need to have an account in the tool you choose and the corresponding images.

 ## Docker/Podman Commands
 ### Build the Project